Presented by Arts House

 PARTICIPANT CALL OUT

 Calling sewers, quilters and anyone eager to learn a stitch and share during Umyuangvigkaq.
 Come and help teach a simple stitch to people attending.
-Expressions of interest close Monday 1 July at midnight: REGISTER NOW
+Expressions of interest closed Monday 1 July at midnight.

 “Open dialogue and powerful moments of realization…” Hyperallergic